 Are you a budding performer with a more flexible school schedule?
 We welcome performers of all levels of experience to take a place in our Rec productions in January and June.
 Homeschool actors are assigned characters and work on the basic tenets of performance including stage presence, vocal work and character development.
 We find that this is an excellent class for homeschool students who are looking to develop a skill set in the Fine Arts world.

 Musical Theatre (Recreational Track):

-This is one of the most exciting performing arts around.
-It is unique in the way that it tells a story through the combination of dance, music, and theater.
+One of the most exciting performing arts around, Musical Theatre is unique in the way that it tells a story through the combination of dance, music, and theatre.
 Students in this program are always developing in multiple art forms and, in doing so, create new avenues for growth and artistic exploration.

-Musical Theater is the pursuit of becoming a “triple-threat-performer” – that is, a performer that is well versed in music, dance, and acting.
-Students learn skills in performance, dance, music theory, and vocal technique and application through control and awareness of body, voice, and mind.
-It is the perfect program for students who enjoy all aspects of theater and strive to become versatile performing artists.
-Recreation Musical Theatre students will be part of the Recreational performances in January and June at The Washington State School for the Blind.
+Musical Theatre is the pursuit of becoming a “triple-threat-performer” – that is, a performer that is well versed in music, dance, and acting.
+Students learn skills in performance, dance, music theory, vocal technique and application through control.
+Awareness of body, voice, and mind is a key component to the work.
+It is the perfect program for students who enjoy all aspects of theatre and strive to become versatile performing artists.
+Rec level Musical Theatre students will be part of the Recreational performances in January and June at The Washington State School for the Blind.

 IMPROVISATION (Recreational Track):

 An Introduction to Improvisation gives a performing student the chance to develop the time honored tradition of saying “Yes!
 And…” Building an Ensemble is key as students work together to create characters and new worlds.
 By supporting one another, they unlock the power of their imaginations.
 These young performers are trained to be quick on their feet and empower their voices in new ways.

 While they are not part of the Mainstage show, Improv students combine with the Acting III class for a final performance/showcase for friends and family at the end of each session.